vancesteven/PlanetProfile/Thermodynamics/Perple_X/input_data_v686/README - CM_hydrous_differentiated_Ganymede.txt

 O(HP)
 Po(HP)

-Note that fluids and melt are allowed and that WERAMI tables show bulk (aggregate) properties of fluids and solids, unless specified.
-Be aware of bad seismic properties for the table including fluid properties.
+Note that fluids and melt are allowed and that WERAMI tables show bulk (aggregate) properties of fluids and solids (including_fluid), unless specified (excluding_fluid).
+Be aware of bad seismic properties for the table that includes fluid properties.
+An assumption can be made that all fluid in the interior and that is not locked in mineral phases is extracted into the ocean, therefore, the seismic properties excluding fluid are correct.